python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 If you're using the Docker image provided in the project's Docker Compose, open your `.env.server` file.
 If you're running the bot in Docker, set `redis.host` to `redis`, and if you're running it on the host set it to `localhost`.
 Set `bot.redis.password` to `""`.

 #### Starting Redis Using Other Methods
 You can run your own instance of Redis, but in that case you will need to correctly set `redis.host` and `redis.port`, and the `redis.password` value in `constants.py` should not be overridden.
-Then, enter the `.env` file, and set `REDIS_PASSWORD` to whatever password you set.
+Then, enter the `.env` file, and set `REDIS.PASSWORD` to whatever password you set.

 ---